Your choice of softwash system will depend on the nature and materials of a particular roof and the requirements of your customer.

 Walking on roofs

 Also, using WFP it's often possible to treat the entire roof without stepping onto the roof at all.
-The exception can be the need to scrape moss and lichen before treating, although even for this a scraper attached to the end of a pole often works fine.
+The exception can be the need to scrape moss and lichen before treating, although even for this a scraper attached to the end of a pole usually works fine.

 The correct, and highly effective, method to treat roof slates and tiles with Benz Bio Cleanze: